Friday, 29 August 2025

 The Mighty Mekong - we all could have lingered longer

 We then were off to visit the Tat Kuang Si waterfalls 30km south of Luang Prabang.
 Quite a magnificent roaring drenching avalanche of water sending clouds of spray across everything and everyone.
 Some chose to walk up to the falls along the river and visit the bear rescue centre operated by the organisation 'Free the Bears'.
-They primarily rescue and house: Asiatic Black Bears (Moon bears) and Malayan Sun Bears.
-These bears are saved from the illegal wildlife trade and bile farms - horrendous practice.
-Others, like me, took the easy way (up hill!) and caught a buggy - once we had negotiated the ubiquitous markets surrounding the entrance to the falls.
+The organisarion primarily rescues and houses Asiatic Black Bears (Moon bears) and Malayan Sun Bears.
+These bears are saved from the illegal wildlife trade and bile farms - an horrendous practice.
+Others, like me, took the easy way (up hill!) and caught a buggy that whisked us away from the ubiquitous markets surrounding the entrance to the falls.
 What magnificent scenery!
 Multiple photos later, we wandered down river to round out our visit with a delicious lunch overlooking the falls.

 It all revolves around food